dmilicic/Android-Clean-Boilerplate/README.md

         WelcomingInteractor.Callback {
 ```

-**And that is how we listen for events from the interactor.** This is the code from the `MainPresenter`:
+And that is how we listen for events from the Interactor.
+This is the code from the `MainPresenter`:

 ```
 @Override